tbroyer/gwt-maven-archetypes/README.md

 Change directory to your generated project and issue the following commands:

-1. `mvn clean package -Dgwt.compiler.skip`
+1. `mvn clean install -Dgwt.compiler.skip`
 2. In one terminal window: `cd *-client && mvn gwt:run -Ddev`
 3. In another terminal window: `mvn tomcat7:run -Ddev`